paranoiaplus/Breaking-Barriers-Hackathon/README.md

-#RxMinders - Medication Reminders
+#RxMinders - Backend

-SailsJS side project.
+Written in SailsJS

-##Technologies Used
-* NodeJS/ExpressJS/SailsJS
-* MongoDB